-Multiple sclerosis is a disease of the central nervous system in which nerve damage disrupts communication between brain and body.
-About 2.5 million people worldwide, including more than 400,000 Americans, have MS. The National Multiple Sclerosis Society estimates that two to three times more women than men are affected.
+Multiple sclerosis (MS) is a disease of the central nervous system in which nerve damage disrupts communication between brain and body.
+About 2.5 million people worldwide, including more than 400,000 Americans and 4,000 Nevadans, have MS.